-Michael Dawson has more than 35 years' experience in the insurance industry, having started his career at Lloyd's in 1979.
+Michael Dawson has more than 40 years' experience in the insurance industry, having started his career at Lloyd's in 1979.
 He joined Cox Insurance in 1986 where he was the Chief Executive from 1995 to 2002.
-In 1991, Mr Dawson formed and became the underwriter of Cox's and subsequently Chaucer's specialist nuclear syndicate 1176.
+In 1991, Mr Dawson formed and became the underwriter of Cox's and subsequently Chaucer's specialist nuclear syndicate 1176, where he remains the active underwriter.
 Between 2005 and 2008 Mr Dawson was appointed Chief Executive of Goshawk Insurance Holdings PLC and its subsidiary Rosemont Re, a Bermuda reinsurer.
 Mr Dawson served on the Council of Lloyd's from 1998 to 2001 and on the Lloyd's Market Board from 1998 to 2002.

-SIMON FRASER - LHL SENIOR INDEPENDENT NON-EXECUTIVE DIRECTOR
+SIMON FRASER - LHL NON-EXECUTIVE DIRECTOR